PascalLeMerrer/bitter-apple/README.md

 	As Httpbin client I want to verify that all API resources are working as they should

 	Scenario: Setting headers in GET request
-		Given I set User-Agent header to apickli
+		Given I set User-Agent header to bitterapple
 		When I GET /get
-		Then response body path $.headers.User-Agent should be apickli
+		Then response body path $.headers.User-Agent should be bitterapple
 ```

-#### 5. Get apickli-gherkin steps
+#### 5. Get bitterapple-gherkin steps
 We now need the corresponding step definitions that implement the steps in our scenario.
-Apickli has a collection of steps already implemented - ready to be included in your project: [source/apickli/apickli-gherkin.js](source/apickli/apickli-gherkin.js).
-It is included in the NPM package so you can symlink to it from under your local node_modules/apickli folder - see [example-project/features/step_definitions/apickli-gherkin.js](example-project/features/step_definitions/apickli-gherkin.js) for symlink.
+BitterApple has a collection of steps already implemented - ready to be included in your project: [source/bitterapple/bitterapple-gherkin.js](source/bitterapple/bitterapple-gherkin.js).
+It is included in the NPM package so you can symlink to it from under your local node_modules/bitterapple folder - see [example-project/features/step_definitions/bitterapple-gherkin.js](example-project/features/step_definitions/bitterapple-gherkin.js) for symlink.

-Refer to [Gherkin Expressions](#gherkin-expressions) section below to see a list of steps implemented by apickli-gherkin.
+Refer to [Gherkin Expressions](#gherkin-expressions) section below to see a list of steps implemented by bitterapple-gherkin.

 #### 6. Step_definitions for this project
 Now we need a step definition file specific for this project, let's call it *myapi.js*: